allindeveloper/twiliopaymentnotification/README.md

-# Twillo Payment Notification
+# Twilio Payment Notification
-This project serves as a biolerplate to implement notification using Twillo and Payment using Paystack
+This project serves as a biolerplate to implement notification using Twilio and Payment using Paystack